clbarnes/ome_zarr_conformance/README.md

 This is by design, so that OME-Zarr metadata implementations can stay independent of Zarr implementations, and to greatly simplify the fixtures.

+### Dingus CLIs for permissive readers

+Some implementations are very permissive readers - they may deserialise to an unstructured format (e.g. python dicts of dicts) and then only look up attributes when they need them.
+This could cause false negatives for text fixtures containing invalid OME-Zarr metadata.

+Such libraries should still be able to validate metadata to prevent invalid writes (or make it impossible to represent invalid metadata);
+the dingus may be a little more complicated to use the write-validation rather than just the parse-validation.